A Company's Strategic Vision Concerns

 C. Measuring Progress and Accountability:

 Establishing clear metrics and mechanisms to track progress towards the vision is essential.
 Without accountability, the vision can become just another aspirational statement.
 Key Performance Indicators (KPIs) should be developed and monitored regularly to assess progress and identify areas needing improvement.
-Regular reviews and reporting mechanisms should be established to ensure accountability across all levels of the organization.
+Regular reviews and reporting mechanisms should be established to ensure accountability across all levels of the organization That's the part that actually makes a difference..

 D. Adaptability and Flexibility: